Kong/kongponents/docs/components/table.md

-  label: string // visible column header text sortable?: boolean // in the nutshell, this property defines whether sort icon should be displayed next to the column header and whether the column header will emit sort event upon clicking on it hidable?: boolean hideLabel?: boolean // whether column header text should be hidden (only visible to screen readers) useSortHandlerFunction?: boolean // whether KTable should use function passed through sortHandlerFunction prop to apply sorting logic to this column
+  label: string // visible column header text sortable?: boolean // in the nutshell, this property defines whether sort icon should be displayed next to the column header and whether the column header will emit sort event upon clicking on it hidable?: boolean tooltip?: string // when provided, an info icon will be rendered next to the column label, upon hovering on which the tooltip will be revealed hideLabel?: boolean // whether column header text should be hidden (only visible to screen readers) useSortHandlerFunction?: boolean // whether KTable should use function passed through sortHandlerFunction prop to apply sorting logic to this column
 }